Travel on the Trans Siberian Railway

 Key Stops

-Yekaterinburg (26 hours from Moscow): The fourth largest city in Russia, marking the conventional boundary between Europe and Asia.
-The Church on the Blood occupies the site of the house where Tsar Nicholas II and his family were shot in 1918.
+Yekaterinburg (26 hours from Moscow) marks the conventional Europe-Asia boundary.
+The Church on the Blood occupies the site of the house where Tsar Nicholas II and his family were executed in 1918.

-Irkutsk (75 hours from Moscow): The logical stop before Lake Baikal, with a compact 19th-century city centre of wooden houses.
+Irkutsk (75 hours) is the logical stop before Lake Baikal, with a compact 19th-century city centre of Siberian wooden houses.
 From Irkutsk, Olkhon Island in Baikal is 6 hours by bus and ferry.
-Lake Baikal contains 20% of the world’s unfrozen surface freshwater and reaches a depth of 1,642 metres.
+Lake Baikal contains about 20% of the world’s unfrozen surface freshwater and reaches 1,642 metres at its deepest point.

-Ulan-Ude (86 hours from Moscow): Capital of Buryatia, with the largest Lenin head sculpture in the world and several active Buddhist monasteries within reach by local transport.
+Ulan-Ude (86 hours) is the capital of Buryatia with an enormous Lenin head sculpture (the largest in the world) and several active Buddhist monasteries nearby.

-Vladivostok (6 days from Moscow): The Pacific terminus, a steep, hilly city on the Sea of Japan with a significant naval history and a better restaurant scene than its location might suggest.
-Ferry connections run from here to Japan and South Korea.
+Vladivostok (6 days, Pacific terminus) is a steep hilly city on the Sea of Japan with a better restaurant scene than its remoteness suggests.
+Ferry connections run to Japan and South Korea.

 Branching south from Ulan-Ude, the Trans-Mongolian crosses into Mongolia at Naushki/Sukhbaatar and reaches Ulaanbaatar in approximately 36 hours from Irkutsk.
-From Ulaanbaatar to Beijing is another 30 hours, crossing the Gobi and entering China at Erlian/Erenhot.
-The full Beijing-Moscow journey (or reverse) takes about 6 days.
+Ulaanbaatar to Beijing takes another 30 hours, crossing the Gobi and entering China at Erlian.

-The border crossings are slow: wheel bogies must be changed at the Russian-Mongolian and Mongolian-Chinese borders because the track gauges differ.
-The Chinese and Russian gauges are different widths; the whole train is lifted on jacks at the station while the bogies are swapped out beneath each carriage.
-This takes several hours and is something most passengers watch from the platform at least once.
+The border crossings are slow because the track gauges differ between Russia, Mongolia, and China.
+At two borders, the entire train is lifted on hydraulic jacks while the wheel bogies are swapped out beneath each carriage.
+The process takes several hours and is something most passengers watch from the platform – strange and impressive to see.

 Practical Considerations